liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

 You can implement upgrade steps just like these for your module schemas.

-How you name and organize upgrade steps in your app's modules is up to you.
+How you name and organize upgrade steps is up to you.
 Liferay's upgrade classes are organized using a package structure similar to this one:

 - *some.package.structure*
     - `upgrade`